 The available options are:

 You can read more about using SSH in your builds here.

 Also, consider reading documentation on some of CircleCI’s features:

 - See the Concepts document for a summary of 2.0 configuration and the hierarchy of top-level keys in a .circleci/config.yml file.

-- Refer to the Workflows document for examples of orchestrating job runs with parallel, sequential, scheduled, and manual approval workflows.
+- Refer to the Workflows document for examples of orchestrating job runs with concurrent, sequential, scheduled, and manual approval workflows.